donaldzou/WGDashboard/docker/README.md

 Excuse the large image size, whoops!
 Debian's big... sometimes.<br>
 For feedback please submit an issue to the repository.
 Or message dselen@nerthus.nl.

+## In Progress:

+Auto-Updating Capabilities, together with Donald I am working on it.